tolicodes/articles/DevOps Message Broker.md

 Now for Colin's idea.
 We still have a few problems to solve

 ## Documenting Service Interaction
 Let's take a fake ManoWar Flow (I don't know what actually happens).
-It would be nice if we could make a  directed flow diagram where the node
+It would be nice if we could make a  directed flow diagram.
+The nodes represent services.
+They accept some input, do something (either automatically or via a human being interaction, and at some point output something that's recieved by another node.

+In some cases we might wan

 ![Process Flow](https://drive.google.com/uc?export=view&id=17ekCf1mhVNvk6bF9bpZF-XboC7DreUsq)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMxMTY2OTAwLC03NDkzODUxMDEsMTUzNj
+eyJoaXN0b3J5IjpbOTc4MDg2NjA1LC03NDkzODUxMDEsMTUzNj
 kzMTgzN119
 -->